eljonny/TestCPP/README.md

  options in the build system and compiler toolchain that applies to your project.

-After building, run the variant of the commands that align with your build configuration (starting from the project directory).
+After building, run the variant of the commands that align with your build configuration (starting from the project directory) on *nix.

 For the debug build:
 ```